datakaveri/iudx-deployment/K8s-deployment/Charts/os-ticket/README.md

 - **Web Deployment**: Serves the osTicket application
 - **MySQL StatefulSet**: Handles the database
 - **Persistent Volumes**:
-  - `osticket-uploads`: For file uploads
+  - `osticket-uploads`: For file uploads and config file
-  - `osticket-config`: For configuration persistence
 - **Ingress**: Routes external traffic to the application

 ## Resource Requirements